mackeylab/bids_ppc_scripts/README.md

 Most scripts pull Singularity containers from their location in `/data/picsl/mackey_group/tools`, but you do need a few utilities accessible from your path.
 I recommend installing them all into a Conda environment (maybe your base environment).

-- A *current* version of dcm2niix :
-	`conda install -c conda-forge dcm2niix`
-	Do not use the one in `/data/picsl/mackey_group/BPD/envs/bpd_py`!
-You may need to remove that from your path.
 - Singularity accessible from your path :
 	```
 	#add to your ~/.bash_profile
 	SINGULARITY_PATH=/share/apps/singularity/2.5.1/bin
 	PATH=${SINGULARITY_PATH}:${PATH}
 	```
-- Python packages in your Conda environment: `sys,json,bisect,glob,os,pybids,dateutil`
+- Python packages in your Conda environment: `python-dateutil, dcm2niix` You need a *current* version of dcm2niix, do not use the one in `/data/picsl/mackey_group/BPD/envs/bpd_py`!
+You may need to remove that from your path.
 	```
+	  conda create -n <env-name> python=3.7
+	  source activate <env-name>
+	  conda config --append channels conda-forge
-	  conda install sys,json,bisect,glob,os,dateutil
+	  conda install python-dateutil dcm2niix
 	  pip install pybids
 	```
 - Freesurfer :